iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.phe.couchto5K 2 reviews"/>
 </p>

+> Audio and availability of speakers very temperamental<br> :date: __2021-03-27 21:37:51__

+> The concept is good, but you can tell it's a GCSE/A level student's project<br> :date: __2021-03-25 18:56:53__

+> It keeps crashing mid run.
+Not very helpful!<br> :date: __2021-03-24 14:55:36__

+> Agreeing with a lot of the criticisms already mentioned.
+Concept is great, but after only installing yesterday I have already encountered multiple problems.
+It makes my other Apps crash, rendering them unusable.
+The first run I went on, it paused and when I went back into the App I had to re-start the run again, fast forward and try to guess where I was up to.
+Also, audio is too quiet against music with no option to adjust.
+Will try again, but if the problem persists I will be uninstalling.<br> :date: __2021-03-23 17:58:58__

 > Would be a fantastic app if it worked properly!
 Keeps closing itself, or pausing.
 On the plus side, I kept running for about 4 minutes before I realised 🤦‍♀️<br> :date: __2021-03-21 16:02:34__